uri2x/php-cql/README.md

 Documentation for class Cassandra
 ===================================
-Last update : 2014/04/27
+Last update : 2014/04/29

 Overview :
 ----------

-Native Cassandra connector for PHP based on the CQL binary protocol (v1), without the need for an external extension.
+A native Apache Cassandra connector for PHP based on the CQL binary protocol (v1), without the need for an external extension.

 Requires PHP version 5, and Cassandra >1.2.